zexinye/zexinye.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Zexin Ye, PhD candidate from OSU econ department.
+Hi, this is Zexin Ye (叶泽心), welcome to my website!

+I am a Ph.D. candidate in Economics at The Ohio State University.

+My research interests lie in Industrial Organization, with a current focus on algorithmic collusion.

+I will be on the job market in 2025–26.

 [//]: # (Getting started)